timber/starter-theme/README.md

 2. Activate the theme in the WordPress Dashboard under **Appearance → Themes**.
 3. Do your thing!
 And read [the docs](https://timber.github.io/docs/).

+## The `StarterSite` class

+In **functions.php**, we call `new StarterSite();`.
+The `StarterSite` class sits in the **src** folder.
+You can update this class to add functionality to your theme.
+This approach is just one example for how you could do it.

+The **src** folder would be the right place to put your classes that [extend Timber’s functionality](https://timber.github.io/docs/v2/guides/extending-timber/).

-Small tip: You can make use of Composer’s [autoloading functionality](https://getcomposer.org/doc/04-schema.md#psr-4) to automatically load your PHP classes when they are requested instead of requiring the one by one in **functions.php**.
+Small tip: You can make use of Composer’s [autoloading functionality](https://getcomposer.org/doc/04-schema.md#psr-4) to automatically load your PHP classes when they are requested instead of requiring one by one in **functions.php**.

-## What’s here?
+## What else is there?

 - `static/` is where you can keep your static front-end scripts, styles, or images.
 In other words, your Sass files, JS files, fonts, and SVGs would live here.
-- `theme/` contains all of the PHP and other files needed by WordPress.
-When using the Timber Starter Theme as a parent theme, you need to include the theme directory in your child theme’s `style.css` docblock like so: `Template: timber-starter-theme/theme`
 - `views/` contains all of your Twig templates.
 These pretty much correspond 1 to 1 with the PHP files that respond to the WordPress template hierarchy.
 At the end of each PHP template, you’ll notice a `Timber::render()` function whose first parameter is the Twig file where that data (or `$context`) will be used.
 Just an FYI.
 - `tests/` ... basically don’t worry about (or remove) these unless you know what they are and want to.